splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

 To take advantage of the full benefits of the Splunk Observability Cloud platform, install the :ref:`OpenTelemetry Collector <otel-intro>`.

-To track the degree of OpenTelemetry enablement in your AWS integrations:
+To track the degree of OpenTelemetry enablement in your GCP integrations:

 1. From Splunk Observability Cloud, go to :guilabel:`Data Management > Google Cloud Platform`.